 Tanya: If you’ve got an example that you think illustrates this, that could be really potentially useful.

-Debra “Until David hired a little girl to run this technology organization.”
+Debra “Until David hired a little girl to run this technology organisation.”
 And I was like, “Well, you know what?
 I might be a woman, but I also control the budget and I control the technology decisions.
-So when you’re ready to apologize, my office is down the hall and to the right.”
+So when you’re ready to apologise, my office is down the hall and to the right.”
 And I got up and I walked out and I slammed the door.

 Tanya: I imagine over the years that you’ve been in this business, businesses I should say, you’ve had the opportunity to interact with a lot of different types of leaders.
 Is there a person that maybe stands out in your mind that you went, “Yeah, this is it, this is how I want to be as a leader.
 These are the qualities that I want to inhabit.”

 Debra: I’ve worked for many amazing people in my life.
 I’m pausing because I know it’s recent, but the person I work for right now, it’s just absolutely incredible.
 Probably one of my best working experiences.